The Great Debate: First televised presidential debate held at CBS Chicago 64 years ago this month

 Both Democrat Lyndon B. Johnson, in 1964, and Nixon again—when he successfully ran again for president in 1968 and re-election in 1972—refused to debate their opponents.
 The next televised presidential debate didn't happen for 16 years, when incumbent President Gerald Ford and challenger Jimmy Carter debated in 1976.
 Vice presidential candidates Bob Dole and Walter Mondale also debated that year.

-The big newsroom with all its bustle was the on-air set for a famous era of Channel 2 News in the 1970s and 1980s—with such household-name anchors as Walter Jacobson, Don Craig, Harry Porterfield, Lester Holt, Linda MacLennan, and of course, the very host of "The Great Debate" documentary, Bill Kurtis.
-Channel 2 went back to Studio 2 for its news set in the early 90s, but the big newsroom remained in use as the station's newsroom until we moved buildings.
+The big newsroom with all its bustle was the on-air set for a famous era of Channel 2 News in the 1970s and 1980s — with such household name anchors as Walter Jacobson, Don Craig, Harry Porterfield, Lester Holt, Linda MacLennan, and of course, the very host of "The Great Debate" documentary, Bill Kurtis.
+Channel 2 went back to Studio 2 for its news set in the early 90s, but the big newsroom remained in use as the station's newsroom until the station moved buildings.

-And for the last several years, CBS 2 News—as it was known by then—was a little farther down the hall, back in the historic Studio 1 where Nixon and Kennedy had once debated before the country.
+And for the last several years at the old broadcast center in the 2000s, CBS 2 News — as it was known by then — was a little farther down the hall, back in the historic Studio 1 where Nixon and Kennedy had once debated before the country.

+And while the 1960 Nixon-Kennedy debate was the only general election presidential debate ever held at the McClurg Court building, it was not the only high-profile debate held in the building.

+On March 13, 1992, Arkansas Gov. Bill Clinton, former U.S. Sen. Paul Tsongas of Massachusetts, and former California Gov. Jerry Brown gathered at Studio 1 at the McClurg Court broadcast center for a Democratic presidential primary debate.
+This debate was staged by WBBM-TV CBS Channel 2, and WJBK-TV 2 in Detroit — now a Fox station, but a CBS affiliate back then.

+Kurtis moderated the 1992 Democratic primary debate with Rich Fisher of WJBK 2.
+A digitized recording survives on the C-SPAN website.

-CBS Chicago moved to its current studios at 22 W. Washington St. in the fall of 2008.
+CBS Chicago moved to its current broadcast center at 22 W. Washington St. in the fall of 2008.
 The old McClurg Court broadcast center was torn down, and the Shirley Ryan AbilityLab now occupies its footprint.

 Watch the 1960 debate